samIronhack/FinalProject/README.md

 In the following image we can see the efficiency, price of honey per lb and the total production value of the state.
-If you were a honey producer during these years and care most about total production value you should have located yourself in North Dakota if you cared most about efficiency to reduce workload you should have located yourself in Louisiana and if you care most about the price of your product because you want to be an high quality producer you should locate yourself in Verginia.
+If you were a honey producer during these years and care most about total production value you should have located yourself in North Dakota if you cared most about efficiency to reduce workload you should have located yourself in Louisiana and if you care most about the price of your product because you want to be an high quality producer you should locate yourself in Virginia.

+Later on we will take a look where it is best to locate yourself in 10 years time and see if this is still the best place to locate your self as a beekeeper.

 ![All states compared](https://user-images.githubusercontent.com/104360125/187408506-c5039dc8-b27c-4434-8ef8-33176269f713.png)